cwapi3d/cwapi3dpython/docs/modules.md

 Initializing sys.path

-DEFAULT- By default, the interpreter looks for a module within the current directory.
+By default, the interpreter looks for a module within the current directory.
 To make the interpreter search in some other directory **you just simply have to change the current directory**.
 The following example depicts a default path taken by the interpreter:

 ```python
 # import modules